StatStud/track-my-week/archetypes/default.md

 ## 	This past week, what fears did I non-judgementally notice?
 What's my plan to confront these fears, knowing that it leads to gold?

+This past week, I noticed I was fearful/hesitant of...

-## What are the mundane, tedious, time-consuming taks that are pulling my attention away from what really matters?
+## What are the mundane, tedious, time-consuming tasks that are pulling my attention away from what really matters?

 ## For which of these tasks does the *completion* matter more than the *quality*?

 ## How much would it cost for me to hire-out or automate these tasks?
 Both in what I lose in quality, what I lose in resources, but also in what I gain in life.
-Careful: make sure I'm not replacing tasks that are actually theraputic in nature or increase my perspective on life (e.g. going to a public gym to hedge against social anxiety; church meetings to hear about what other people are going through compared to my meager issues, etc.)
+Careful: make sure I'm not replacing tasks that are actually therapeutic in nature or increase my perspective on life (e.g. going to a public gym to hedge against social anxiety; church meetings to hear about what other people are going through compared to my meager issues, etc.)

 ## Answer this question: knowing my hourly rate, and the fact that TIME is my greatest resource, how can I buy-back time to earn more in money and time?